WR117H/WiFiDucky/README.md

 # WiFi-Ducky

-## What does this repo do?

 ![image](https://github.com/freakpunk/WiFi-Ducky/assets/97615989/7191d3be-e2df-4199-a90c-b93777c535b0)

-Using WiFiDucky, the ESP32 / WiFi and USB library you can preform HID attacks
+Using WiFiDucky, the ESP32-S2 / WiFi and USB library you can preform HID attacks

 ## How do I make it?